Warner Bros. Pictures Animation

 Warner Bros.
-Pictures Animation (Note: Pronounced "Warner Brothers Pictures Animation") (WBPA), formerly known as the Warner Animation Group (WAG), is an American animation studio that serves as the animated feature film label of Warner Bros.' theatrical film production and distribution division, Warner Bros.
+Pictures Animation (Note: Pronounced "Warner Brothers Pictures Animation" and sometimes referred as "Warner Bros.
+Feature Animation") (WBPA), formerly known as Warner Animation Group (WAG), is an American animation studio that serves as the animated feature film label of Warner Bros.' theatrical film production and distribution division, Warner Bros.
 Pictures.
 Established in January 2013, the studio is the successor to the traditional animation studio Warner Bros.
 Feature Animation, which dissolved in 2004, and is also a sister to the regular Warner Bros.
 Animation studio.

-The studio has produced 10 feature films, its first being The Lego Movie, which was released on February 7, 2014, and the most recent being DC League of Super-Pets, which was released on July 29, 2022.
+The studio has produced 11 feature films, its first being The Lego Movie, which was released on February 7, 2014, and the most recent being Coyote vs. Acme, which was released on August 28, 2026.
 Films produced by WBPA have grossed a total of $2 billion at the box-office.
+The Lego Movie is the studio's most commercially successful franchise, while the aforementioned The Lego Movie (2014), The Lego Batman Movie (2017), Smallfoot (2018), The Lego Movie 2: The Second Part (2019), DC League of Super-Pets (2022) and the aforementioned Coyote vs. Acme (2026) are among the studio's most critically acclaimed films to date.

 History

-On January 7, 2013, Jeff Robinov (then head of the studio's motion picture division) founded a screenplay development department, nicknamed a "think tank" for developing theatrical animated films, known as the Warner Animation Group.
+On January 7, 2013, Jeff Robinov (then head of the studio's motion picture division) founded a screenplay development department, nicknamed a "think tank" for developing theatrical animated films, known as Warner Animation Group.
 The group includes John Requa, Glenn Ficarra, Nicholas Stoller, Jared Stern, Phil Lord and Christopher Miller.
 Warner Bros. created the group with the hope that the box office reception of their films will be competitive with other animation studios' releases.

 On February 7, 2014, Warner Animation Group released their first film, The Lego Movie, a film animated by Animal Logic, which also provided the animation for both spin-offs.
 It was met with critical praise and proved to be a box-office success.
 Due to the movie's success, a media franchise was created, with two spin-offs, The Lego Batman Movie and The Lego Ninjago Movie (both 2017), and a sequel, The Lego Movie 2: The Second Part (2019).
-While The Lego Batman Movie proved to be successful at the box office, The Lego Ninjago Movie and The Lego Movie 2: The Second Part were both unable to recoup its budget, with Ninjago being the first film from the Warner Animation Group to be a box-office flop.
+While The Lego Batman Movie proved to be successful at the box office, The Lego Ninjago Movie and The Lego Movie 2: The Second Part were both unable to recoup its budget, with Ninjago being the first film from Warner Animation Group to be a box-office flop.

 WAG's second film, Storks, was released September 23, 2016.
 It received mixed reviews from critics.
 On December 14, 2017, Warner Bros. announced Allison Abbate had been named Executive Vice President, and Chris Leahy has been named Senior Vice President.